|

 (The name comes from Section 568 of the Improving America's Schools

-Act, an antitrust exemption that allows colleges that practice need-blind
+Act, an antitrust exemption that allows colleges that practice

-admissions to discuss financial aid eligibility principles, but
+need-blind admissions to discuss financial aid eligibility

-not financial aid awards.)
-The group, formed in 1999 under the leadership
+principles, but not financial aid awards.)
+The group, formed in

-of Cornell University President Hunter Rawlings, who continues as
+1999 under the leadership of Cornell University President Hunter

-its chair, and Harry Payne, then-president of Williams College,
+Rawlings, who continues as its chair, and Harry Payne,

-focused exclusively on strengthening need-based aid programs.
+strengthening need-based aid programs.

 To